 When you’re travelling, one of the best ways to save is to do as the locals do.
 Come prepared with some local currency, so you can pay for your transfer at the airport or any other surprise costs.

 Get a local sim card or mobile WiFi before you fly for easy and cheap internet access.

 It’s also a good idea to scope out the area your accommodation is in to find some convenient ATMs to get cash out when you need it.
 ING Orange One and Orange Everyday customers can receive rebates for global ATM fees, so you don’t have to worry about these building up over the course of your trip.
-To be eligible, you’ll need to deposit your pay of $1,000+ into an Orange Everyday and make five+ card purchases every month.
+To be eligible, you’ll need to deposit your pay of $1,000+ into an Orange Everyday and also make 5+ card purchases that are settled (not pending) every month on their account.
 (A cash advance fee applies for any cash advance with Orange One.)

 Whether you like to plan every detail or see where the wind takes you, being financially ready before any overseas trip can save you a whole lot of money and hassle down the track.
 Find out how an ING card can help you save money while you travel here.

 Rebate Offers for Orange Everyday and Orange One Customers

 The Global ATM Rebate Offer and the International Transaction Fee Rebate Offer will apply for the next calendar month when you perform the following during the current calendar month:

 • deposit at least $1,000 from an external bank account to any personal ING account in your name (excluding Living Super and Orange One), and

 • also ensure 5+ card purchases are settled (not pending) by month’s end, using your Orange Everyday or Orange One – excludes ATM withdrawals, balance enquiries, cash advances and EFTPOS cash out only transactions.